Deltares/hydromt/docs/dev/migrating-to-v1.rst

 | model_root     | A reference to the model root which can be used for permissions checking and determining IO paths | self.model_root.path                     |
 +----------------+---------------------------------------------------------------------------------------------------+------------------------------------------+

-As briefly mentioned in the table above, your component will be able to retrieve other components in the model through the reference it recieves.
-Note that this makes it impractical if not impossible to use components outside the model they are assigned to.
+As briefly mentioned in the table above, your component will be able to retrieve other components in the model through the reference it receives.
+Note that this makes it impractical if not impossible to use components outside of the model they are assigned to.

 **Manipulating Components**